BleekerLab/protocols/bioinformatics/data_archiving.md

-# Protocol to archive sequencing datasets to SURF Archive
+# Protocol to archive datasets
+If you wonder how to archive sequencing or other datasets, here's a couple of way to do it.

+# At SURF Archive
 You should dispose of a user name and a password granted by SURFsara for their [Data Archive](https://www.surf.nl/en/services-and-products/data-archive/index.html) service.
 The datasets will be archived on a Tape Archive.